hybridsjs/hybrids/docs/component-model/localization.md

   * `options` - an optional object with the following fields:
     * `format` - expected custom format of the message (for now, it only supports `"chrome.i18n"` value)

-The translate function bypass the translation process, so the language detection is not applied and it should be done manually.
-The translate function is global, and it can be only one at the time (still, you can overwrite it).
+The translate function bypasses the translation process, so language detection is not applied and it should be done manually.
+The translate function is global, and there can be only one at a time (still, you can overwrite it).

 The function is called if the message is not found in the dictionary.
-If you relay only on the external translation process, you can skip passing messages in built-in format entirely, or mix both approaches.
+If you rely only on the external translation process, you can skip passing messages in the built-in format entirely, or mix both approaches.

 The translate function should return a string with the translation or a function that receives a number and returns the translation.

 #### `options.format`

-The `chrome.i18n` API puts a number of restrictions into the key naming.
-The library supports automatic transform of the key with its context value into the supported format.
-Set the setting `options.format` to `"chrome.i18n"` and pass the transform function, which takes a key as the first argument.
+The `chrome.i18n` API places a number of restrictions on key naming.
+The library supports automatic transformation of the key with its context value into the supported format.
+Set the `options.format` setting to `"chrome.i18n"` and pass the transform function, which takes the key as its first argument.

 ```javascript
 import { localize } from "hybrids";